ekara-platform/cli/README.md

 ___
 ### Docker Configuration using `Flags`

-The Docker flags exposed by **Lagoon CLI** are:
+The Docker flags exposed by **Ekara CLI** are:

 * `--cert` : the Docker certificates location
 * `--host` : the Docker host address

-> If you decide to configure **Lagoon CLI** using flags then remember that all these 3 flags must be setted.
+> If you decide to configure **Ekara CLI** using flags then remember that all these 3 flags must be setted.

 ___
 ### Docker Configuration using `environment variables`